CodeChrisB/bookless/README.md

 # Git Bash Commands

-- git clone (repolink)  #clone a repo to current destination.
+- git clone (repolink)
+    - #clone a repo to current destination.

-- git add . #add all newly added files to next commit.
+- git add .
+    -   #add/track all newly added files to next commit.

+- git status
+    -   #to see untracked files track them with --> git add .

-- git commit -am 'Message'  #commit and give a message for clarification.
+- git commit -am 'Message'
+    -   #commit and give a message for clarification.

+- git push
-- git push #after commiting you can push your changes.
+    -   #after commiting you can push your changes.

+- git pull
-- git pull #before you start working download the newest changes.
+    -   #before you start working download the newest changes.

-- git status #to see untracked files track them with --> git add .

 # Only for version control important